GalKJ/galjonesportfolio/docs/open-webui-setup.md

-steps to run open-webui locally:
+# Steps to run open-webui locally:

 1. open docker and check open-webui container is running
 2. open terminal and run the following command